-1. Alady once went to a house in a town that had not visited before.
+1. A lady once went to a house in a town that had not visited before.
 At the very moment she stepped foot inside the house, she felt to know in detail the layout of all rooms.
 The impressive thing is that the lady was right.
 She knew exactly the position of things in the rooms she had not yet visited, etc.

 As you see, this story rejects the scientific point of view.
 The psychological one can not be completely excluded, although the lady swears that she has never been to this house.
 The mystical theory is also rejected on the sole ground that the building was not over 30 y.o. and the lady was at least 50 y.o.(the house was built at least 20 years after the birth of the lady).

 2. A7 years old boy with his parents visited a medieval castle in a country he had never been to before.
-And just like the lady from the previous example, at the moment of entering the castle, he felt to know the details around it, although there were several dozens rooms.
+And just like the lady from the previous example, at the moment of entering the castle, he felt to know the details around it, although there were several dozens of rooms.
 The boy perfectly knew what was in every room.

-The scientific and the psychological theories are rejected again, as the child had never visited that castle before, as well as any other castle… So we are left with the mystical point of view.
+The scientific and the psychological theories are rejected again, as the child had never visited that castle before, as well as any other castle… So we are left with a mystical point of view.
 In this case, only the belief in reincarnation can explain this incident.

-3. Ayoung girl is sitting in the company of her friends in a park.
+3. A young girl is sitting in the company of her friends in a park.
 While casually talking and laughing, she suddenly declares: “I’ve seen it before, I remember it very well… Soon a boy with a very funny haircut will come…” Indeed, after a few minutes, this boy appears and really has a funny haircut.
 The girl can not explain it all.

 The only one that could explain this incident is the second psychological opinion about prophetic dreams.

 Deja vu in little children often confirms the mystical theory, while this phenomenon in adults can often be explained either by psychological or by scientific theory.
 A portion of teenage and older people experiencing deja vu can support the “prophetic” theory.
-Age certainly affects the brain’s function as well as the emotions.
+Age certainly affects the brain’s function as well as emotions.
 Does it also affect the deja vu phenomenon?

 So, as you can see from the above examples, all the theories can be easily confirmed or rejected.
-So finally what is deja vu?
+So finally, what is deja vu?
 Neither scientists nor mystics can give a definite answer yet…

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.